lsst-it/ittn-012/index.rst

 Caches
 ^^^^^^

-Determines if you wanna store the processed data from the Data Adapters, where (volatile or storage) and for how long.
+Determines if you want to store the processed data from the Data Adapters, where (volatile or storage) and for how long.

 .. _table-Caches: